 Most Calvin College students receive financial assistance from the grant and scholarship programs.
-A special grant-in-aid is available to members of the Christian Reformed Church in North America which reflects the direct support such students and their families provide the college through the church.
+A special grant-in-aid, called a Denominational Grant, is available to members of the Christian Reformed Church in North America which reflects the direct support such students and their families provide the college through the church.